 - Other engineering disciplines in Energy; Information Technology; Bio-engineering; Space Exploration; and Manufacturing.

-An undergraduate degree in Civil and Infrastructure Engineering provides a solid foundation on which to build studies in a range of professions including: architecture, law, public policy, economics, business and teaching.
+An undergraduate degree in Civil and Infrastructure Engineering from GMU is an excellent investment: GMU engineering degrees rank in the top ten universities nationwide for return on investment.
+The degree also provides a solid foundation on which to build studies in a range of professions including: architecture, law, public policy, economics, business and teaching.

 Admission to George Mason University is competitive with the number of qualified candidates exceeding the new-student openings.
 For information and an application to the undergraduate program, click here.

 For information for students starting college as freshmen, click here.
 Applicants are evaluated on:

 - Cumulative high school grade point average (GPA);

 - Level of difficulty of course work elected through the high school years;

 - Letters of recommendation from high school teachers;

 - TOEFL scores for students completing high school in countries where English is not the native language;